Lindeman, Kenyon

 Professional Experience

-- Sustainability Program Manager, 2010-2023
+- Florida Tech, Professor Emeritus, 2024-present; Professor, Sustainability Program Manager, 2010-2023

-- Online Sciences Program Chair, 2011-14
+- Florida Tech, Online Sciences Program Chair, 2011-13

-- Environmental Defense Fund: Senior Scientist, Caribbean Program Manager, Miami, 2000-2007
+- Environmental Defense Fund, Senior Scientist, Caribbean Program Manager, Miami, 2000-2007

-- University of Miami, RSMAS: Postdoctoral Fellow, Graduate Asst., 1989-1999
+- University of Miami, Rosenstiel School of Marine and Atmospheric Sciences, Postdoctoral Fellow, Graduate Assistant, 1989-1999

-- Coastal Research and Education, Inc.: Executive Director, Miami, 1989-1999
+- Coastal Research and Education, Inc., Executive Director, Miami, 1989-1999

-- NOAA Southeast Fisheries Science Center: Research Scientist, Miami, 1985-1989
+- NOAA, Southeast Fisheries Science Center, Research Scientist, Miami, 1985-1989

-Consulting includes:
+Consulting includes

 - Florida Dept. of Environ.
 Protection